 Patterns of the Past – Constructed for the Future

 Past Forward is a celebration of some of our iconic patterns from decades past—many of which were some of Oakey’s most acclaimed designs.
-With 14 products featuring a bold colour palette, Past Forward offers a range of dynamic carpet tile styles, including ornate rococo and renaissance visuals, retro patterns with scribbles and boxes, vintage-inspired patchwork styles, and traditional Turkish motifs.
+With 14 products featuring a bold color palette, Past Forward offers a range of dynamic carpet tile styles, including ornate rococo and renaissance visuals, retro patterns with scribbles and boxes, vintage-inspired patchwork styles, and traditional Turkish motifs.

 The result is a collection that feels familiar, yet modern—perfect for a time when designers are looking to evoke a sense of nostalgia without sacrificing modern innovations.
 It’s also a fitting celebration for our 50th anniversary and a good opportunity to look back at our rich history.